aspose-drawing/aspose-drawing-probe/page.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The Asp.Drawing library provides a cross-platform C# API for creating geometric drawings.
-With Asp.Drawing, you can effortlessly draw vector images such as lines, shapes, rectangles, polygons, arcs, Bezier curves, and text with various fonts and styles.
+The Aspose.Drawing library provides a cross-platform C# API for creating geometric drawings.
+With Aspose.Drawing, you can effortlessly draw vector images such as lines, shapes, rectangles, polygons, arcs, Bezier curves, and text with various fonts and styles.
 Additionally, you can apply different transformations to 2D objects and save the results as raster or vector files.
 You can utilize the same Aspose library as a drawing API for Windows, Linux, Azure, or as a graphic API for ASP sites, ensuring consistent quality and performance across all target platforms.
 </p>

 ## How drawing lines and shapes

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In this example, we demonstrate how to create a series of graphic primitives, including lines, rectangles, and ellipses, using the <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawpath/">DrawPath method</a>.
+In this example, we demonstrate how to create a series of graphic primitives, including lines, rectangles, and ellipses, using the <a href="https://reference.aspose.com/drawing/net/system.drawing/graphics/drawpath/">DrawPath method</a>.
 To start, we create a bitmap with a size of `1000x800` pixels and a color depth of 32 bits per pixel.
-Next, we define a Pen object with two properties: the color set to `Blue` and a width of 2 pixels, which will be used for drawing the images, along with a <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphicspath/">Path object</a>.
+Next, we define a Pen object with two properties: the color set to `Blue` and a width of 2 pixels, which will be used for drawing the images, along with a <a href="https://reference.aspose.com/drawing/net/system.drawing.drawing2d/graphicspath/graphicspath/">Path object</a>.
 Following that, we sequentially add two lines to the Path, each defined by its starting and ending X, Y coordinates: one from (100, 100) to (1000, 400), and another line from (1000, 600) to (300, 600); a Rectangle with the following specifications: left upper corner at (0, 0), width of 200, and height of 400 pixels; and an Ellipse object fitted within a rectangle, positioned at the left upper corner (10, 200), with a width of 450 and a height of 300 pixels.
 Using the DrawPath method and the previously described Pen object, we draw the Path onto the created bitmap.
 Finally, we rasterize the image and save it as a PNG file.
 </p>

 C# code example: